 D & C Procedure in Grand Rapids, MI

 Dilation and curettage, often abbreviated as D & C, is a common gynecological procedure used both for diagnosing and treating various uterine conditions.
-The highly trained OB/GYNs at Grand Rapids OB/GYN have extensive experience performing the D & C procedure.
-They will take the time to fully explain the procedure and answer any questions.
-Call (616) 247-1700 to request an appointment at our OB/GYN office in Grand Rapids, MI today!
+Highly-trained OB/GYN Dr. Stephen Dalm at Grand Rapids OB/GYN has extensive experience performing the D & C procedure and he will take the time to fully explain the procedure and answer any questions.
+Call (616) 247-1700 to request a consultation at our OB/GYN office in Grand Rapids, MI today!

 What Is D & C Used For?